 This was a great trip showing us what can hide right around the corner and you don’t even know it.
 That is why I love Geocaching so much.
 It can show you places you didn’t know that they exist.

-The owner of this caches, Team Kraus, gave me the authorization to write about their caches here and I tried to avoid spoiling as much as possible.
+The owner of these caches, Team Kraus, gave me the authorization to write about their caches here and I tried to avoid spoiling as much as possible.